Prof. Dr. Ulrich Wünsch

 SABAA.education was established in 2017 as a non-profit limited company / foundation by Prof. Dr. Ulrich Wünsch.

 A systemic coach and consultant, an educator, a journalist, researcher in education and experiential communication, a writer/poet, an event and creative industries specialist, Ulrich Wünsch felt it is time to change some things in some fields of education at some places and create some impact that way.

-From 2010 until 2018, Ulrich Wünsch acted as president of SRH University of Popular Arts in Berlin (hdpk), a private university with a focus on creative industries.
+From 2010 until 2018, Ulrich Wünsch acted as president of SRH University of Popular Arts in Berlin (SOPA), a private university with a focus on creative industries.
 Before, he worked as a journalist, a dramaturge and director at various theaters, as an event manager with various international companies, an academic and researcher, a writer and poet.
 Currently he acts as a visiting professor and study program leader at UdK (university of the arts, Berlin) and consults with Humboldt University, Berlin.
 He is member to the advisory board of Manager ohne Grenzen e.V.
 (Manager without Borders) and member of the Nationale Plattform Bildung für nachhaltige Entwicklung (BNE), Partnernetzwerk Medien im Forum non-formales und informelles Lernen (National platform for GAP implementation, Forum informal and non-formal learning, partner network media).